 During the last 15 years I have been responsible for or involved in 20 national/international research projects.
 The AADI Research Group, which I lead, was founded in 2014.
-The Group´s project portfolio shows growth in less than three years of approximately EUR 2.5 million.
+The Group´s project portfolio shows growth in less than five years of approximately EUR 2.5 million.
 The annual budget is around EUR 1 million.

 I have worked as a reviewer for several scientific journals and academic conferences as well as an expert evaluator in research funding institutions.

 As a micro-entrepreneur, I have taken small-case consulting, evaluation, speaking and writing gigs.
 In addition, I’m a partner in the firm (Cultivation Lab Oy), which provides data, analytics and information services.